jlyman/island/README.md

 # Notes

-Some random notes about the system.
+Some random notes about the system:

 ## CAS Authentication